scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Great!
 Now, although the sum of two SPD matrices is an SPD matrix, their difference or their linear combination with non-positive weights are not necessarily!
-Therefore we need to work in a tangent space to perform simple machine learning.
-All the geometric operations are handled by :code:`geomstats`, thanks to the preprocessing module.
+Therefore we need to work in the tangent space to perform simple machine learning.
+All the geometric operations are handled by :code:`geomstats` thanks to the :code:`preprocessing` module.

 .. code:: python